latimer-lang/latimer/docs/language.md

 ```
 bool a = true
 int b = 10
-float c = 2.0
+double c = 2.0
-float c = 2. // this is not a valid syntax
+double c = 2. // this is not a valid syntax
-float c = .2 // neither is this
+double c = .2 // neither is this
 char d = 'a'
 string e = "hello world!"
 ```